-For the FXS ports (i.e., Trunk Group #1), from the 'Channel Select Mode' drop-down

-- For the PSTN trunk (i.e., Trunk Group #2), from the 'Channel Select Mode' drop-down select Cyclic Ascending.
-This setting sends the call to the next available channel, in ascending cyclic order. - 4.
-Click Submit to apply your settings. - 5.
+- For the FXS ports (i.e., Trunk Group #1), from the 'Channel Select Mode' drop-down list, select By Dest Phone Number.
+This setting sends the call to a specific FXS user according to the called (destination) number. - 3.
+For the PSTN trunk (i.e., Trunk Group #2), from the 'Channel Select Mode' drop-down select Cyclic Ascending.
+This setting sends the call to the next available channel, in ascending cyclic order. - Click Submit to apply your settings. - 5.
 On the toolbar, click Burn to save the changes to the Enhanced gateway flash memory.